Opinion | I’d call myself a good parent for helping a kid in crisis. Missouri might call me a criminal.

 Meanwhile, the Idaho House just passed a bill that would not only ban gender-affirming care for transgender children but also would prevent parents from helping their children get that care in another state.
 “Whoever knowingly removes or causes, permits or facilitates the removal of a child from this state” for such medical interventions as puberty-blocking medications “shall be guilty of a felony and shall be imprisoned in the state prison for a term of not more than life.”

 Life imprisonment for the crime of trying to save your child’s life.
 A recent study finds that gender-affirming care is associated with a 73 percent reduction in suicidality.
-Idaho would put you in jail for driving to Oregon to help your suffering child.
+The Idaho proposal, if enacted, would put you in jail for driving to Oregon to help your suffering child.

 Idaho state law, it bears mentioning, affirms that “the interests of the parents include the high duty and right to nurture and direct their children’s destiny,” so much so that last year legislators passed a new subsection to make it clear that no emergency order could be construed as “justification to interfere with parental rights.”
 In other words, the state can’t force parents to get their children vaccinated.
 But soon it might be able to force them to stand helpless as their trans children suffer.